Enjoy 25 Unique Presidential Facts For Presidents Day

 Celebrate Presidents Day By Saying: “I’d Like To Donate My Car!”

 The Presidents have each had a tremendous impact on history and each of our lives.
 You can have the same sort of impact in the life of a child by donating your car to Wheels For Wishes.
-Wheels For Wishes benefits Make-A-Wish and can help to make wishes come true for children with life-threatening medical conditions in your community.
-Don’t wait to donate, give us a call at 1-877-431-9474 or use our online donation form to make your car donation today.
+Wheels For Wishes benefits Make-A-Wish and can help to make wishes come true for children with critical illnesses in your community.
+Don’t wait to donate, give us a call at 1-855-278-9474 or use our online donation form to make your car donation today.
 You can make a difference in the life of a child while also receiving the maximum possible tax deduction for your donation along with free pick-up and towing.
 Celebrate Presidents Day this Feb.
 17 with a car donation to Wheels For Wishes.